 They don’t want one customer hogging all the bandwidth by streaming HD video.

 But equality-be-damned, we want us some in-flight youtube videos.
-But how?
+And you shall have them.

-Again, VPN to the rescue.
-By activating your stealth-mode VPN service (to get through GoGo’s VPN-blocking firewall), you can access all your favorite streaming sites and services.
+Again, here’s your VPN to the rescue.
+By activating your stealth-capable VPN protocol (to get through GoGo’s VPN-blocking firewall), you can access all your favorite streaming sites and services.

 Unlock global content

-There are dozens of streaming sites around the world that are restricted to specific geographic regions.
-Examples include:
+There are dozens of streaming sites around the world that are restricted to specific countries or geographic regions.